October 27, 2022

 Remove excess inventory

-To avoid excess inventory and incur higher storage costs, remove the items that are not in demand.
 To remove excess inventory, simply go to your inventory dashboard and then “Manage Inventory Page”.
 You will find recommendations on the dashboard to help you handle the excess inventory.

 Increase your sell-through rate